 Periodization has various cycles that are classified by amounts of time: macro (annual), meso (weeks to months), and mico (workouts, days, weekly).
 Below is a diagram that illustrates an example timeline of different training cycles in relation to one another.

 1. Linear Periodization

 What is linear periodization?

 Linear periodization is the most commonly used style of training, and it’s probably the style you did naturally when you first started lifting.
-This form of periodization is described as a training plan that gradually increases volume, intensity, and work by mesocycles in an annual training plan.
-Progressive overload is a major key to the success of this training stylel think about 5×5 programs.
-Every workout, you’re adding weight and gaining strength at a slow, steady rate.
+This form of periodization is described as a training plan that gradually increases intensity and decreases volume throughout multiple mesocycles in an annual training plan.

 Why should I use it?